-The Equipping Blog addresses issues that relate to The Nation Of Israel, Judaism, Christianity and The United States Of America and the Nation Of Israel.
+The Equipping Blog addresses issues that relate to The Nation Of Israel, Judaism, Christianity and The United States Of America.
 Articles will be found that relate to the founding and making of the United States Of America.
-Also found in this blog will be writings of the Jews.
 Consistent with a study of the Nation Of Israel, is a study of the Jews of all times and places.
-There will be posts that relate to the people of Israel, in relation to their having been forced from their home land, and their return to the land that Jews believe to be their promised land of God.
+There will be posts that relate to the people of Israel, in relation to their having been forced from their home land, and their return to the land that Jews, and many Christians, believe to be their promised land of God.
 The belief of the Jews, as to their sovereign land of present time and that of all eternity, is common among many people who recognize Christ as the Messiah.
 Consistent with Israel, Jews, and Christianity, you will find a detailed study of Eschatology, which relates to “last things.”

 The Equipping Blog is not a political blog.
 However, issues that develop as a result of political initiatives will be addressed if they enter into the discussion of the preceding paragraph; “Not-Political” is the category that will be attached to such articles.

 Various sources of information are used in the preparation of articles for this blog.
 A constant search and review of issues and current events is ongoing.
 Articles have been generated that have been deemed to be appropriate for inclusion in The Equipping Blog.
 Areas of research for this blog include those that are cultural, historic, religious, and any other category of information, that may generate ideas for articles that may be published on this blog.